 To answer this question, you should give an example of a situation where you had to manage a heavy workload.
 Talk about how you initially recognized that you needed to prioritize your work, and then discuss the steps you took to ensure that you were able to complete all your work on time.
 Here is an example of an answer to this question:

 “Last semester, I found myself with a wide range of homework assignments to complete, as well as a thesis.
-This led to my having to prioritize my work.
+As a result, I had to focus on prioritizing my work.

-First, I made a list of all my commitments, so that I knew what I needed to work on, and how much work needed to be done.
-Then, I ranked those commitments in order of importance, and in order of how much time they would take.
-This helped me identify what work needed to be done immediately, and what work could be delayed until the future.
+First, I made a list of all my commitments so that I knew what I needed to work on and how much work needed to be done.
+Then, I ranked those commitments in order of importance and how long they would take to complete.
+This helped me identify what work needed to be done immediately and what work could be delayed until the future.

 My organizational approach helped me hand in all my assignments on time.
 I was also commended multiple times for the quality of my work, which made me even more confident in my system of prioritizing work.”

 Internship interviews can be nerve-wracking.
 If you do well, you may get the job; if you make a mistake, you may have to start all over again in your job search.